-In the wake of Rivash’s ruling, religious society actively discouraged, prevented and continue to prevent single women from using the mikva.
-This ensured that non marital sexual relations would absolutely result in the punishment of karet, deflecting any possible excused leniencies.
+In the wake of Rivash’s ruling, traditional Jewish society actively discourages and even prevents single women from using the mikva.
+This ensures that non marital sexual relations would absolutely result in the punishment of karet, deflecting any possible excused leniencies.

 In the late 20th century, single religious women began discretely using the mikva, particularly in large cities to ensure anonymity.
 This is reflective of a reality in which some religious men and women begin to engage in sexual relations prior to marriage as part of the emerging sexual ethic of their generation along with the advancing age of marriage.
 This type of decision making is unique to a halakhically observant demographic who are violating the religious (and halachic) mandate to remain celibate until marriage but temper it with the knowledge that mikva immersion for the nidda woman neutralizes the severe Biblical prohibition resulting in karet.
 For some of these couples, using the mikva, while not religiously sanctioned, is to their minds still within the bounds of their observant life style.
-The justification framework mentioned in the opening section of this chapter is well illustrated with this practice, reflecting the trajectory outlined in chapter two, the widespread halakhic education of the religious population and its influence on private decision making.
+This may also be attributed to the trajectory outlined in chapter two, the widespread halakhic education of the religious population and its influence on private decision making.